 The Mark Rosa Harpsichord Recital at First Unitarian Society seeks to provide visibility for one of the finest harpsichord replicas in the world and to promote harpsichord music in general.
 Artistic direction, production, and promotion of the Rosa Harpsichord Recital is shared by FUS Music Director Drew Collins and Madison Bach Musicians Associate Music Director Kangwon Kim.
 Each year, the recital is underwritten entirely by Sue Rosa–FUS is grateful for her generosity.

-The Mark Rosa Harpsichord Recital for the 2019-2020 season will be Sunday, May 17, 2020, at 3 pm in the Landmark Auditorium.
-Our featured guest artist will be Jory Vinikour.
+Due to the COVID-19 pandemic, Jory Vinikour’s appearance for the 2019-2020 Mark Rosa Harpsichord Recital has been rescheduled for April 2021.
+(Date TBD.)
 Mr. Vinikour is one of the outstanding harpsichordists of his generation, with a career that takes him to the world’s most revered festivals, concert halls, and opera houses as recitalist and concerto soloist. www.joryvinikour.com.

 Featured Guest Artists